rmaia/pavo/cran-comments.md

     Message: Forbidden

 These are false positives, as both URLs are valid and resolve correctly on all broswers tested (Safari 14.0, Chrome 86.0.4240.111, Firefox 82.0).

+## Comments

+This is a resubmission to address the issue noted by Dr Uwe Ligges, that the package creates bin/phantomjs in the home dir.
+Our apologies, this appears to be a result of a bug when conditionally evaluating some interactive plots in a vignette.
+We were unable to reproduce locally and it was not caught on our CI systems, so we now simply prevent the evaluation of possibly-problematic chunks in the relevant vignette to be sure of no further issues.